 - FLEETCOR Code of Business Conduct and Ethics

 - FLEETCOR UK and Europe Whistleblowing Policy

-The nature of our business is such that our supply chains are short.
+The nature of our business, predominantly a Financial Service, is such that our supply chains are short and assessed as low risk.
 As a business, we are not directly responsible for the manufacture of goods.
-The production of our fuel cards is outsourced to suppliers who have their own policies, procedures and modern slavery statements relating to their provision of the services.
+The production of our fuel cards is outsourced to suppliers who have their own policies, procedures and Modern Slavery statements relating to their provision of the services.

 Risk Management / Risk Assessment

-The nature of our business and our supply chain (provision of services rather than manufacturing products) is a relatively simple model, which allows us to assess the risk of potential modern slavery offences taking place as low.
-However, The Fuelcard Company UK Limited remains committed to ensuring modern slavery does not find a way into any existing, or future, supply chain relationships.
-The Fuelcard Company UK Limited business is supported by a dedicated Legal Department who work closely with the Compliance Department and are responsible for agreeing acceptable contractual wording and the insertion of our expectations and standards into written agreements where the potential for modern slavery risk is identified.
+The nature of our business and our supply chain is a relatively simple model, which allows us to assess the risk of potential Modern Slavery offences taking place as low.
+However, The Fuelcard Company remains committed to ensuring Modern Slavery does not find a way into any existing, or future, supply chain relationships.
+The Fuelcard Company business is supported by its General Counsel who work closely with the Compliance Department and are responsible for ensuring The Fuelcard Company’s contracts require that customers and suppliers meet its expectations and standards where the potential for Modern Slavery risk is identified.

 Key Performance Indicators (KPIs)

-The Fuelcard Company UK Limited does not currently consider its suppliers to be vulnerable to pressures around service level agreements, pricing and cost reduction.
-However, we remain mindful of how these areas, amongst others, can leave a business vulnerable to the risks of modern slavery, and we continue to monitor the impact of service level agreements on our suppliers.
+The Fuelcard Company does not currently consider its suppliers to be vulnerable to pressures around service level agreements, pricing and cost reduction.
+However, we remain mindful of how these areas, amongst others, can leave a business vulnerable to the risks of Modern Slavery, and we continue to monitor the impact of service level agreements on our suppliers.
 Whilst not identifying the need for KPIs to monitor performance we are to committed to regularly monitoring and reviewing our supply chain to ensure our assessment remains valid.